Noratrieb/cargo-minimize/README.md

           Print help information
 ```

+Note: You can safely press `Ctrl-C` when running cargo-minimize.
+It will rollback the current minimization attempt and give you the latest known-reproducing state.

 ## What it does

 `cargo-minimize` is currently fairly simple.
 It does several passes over the source code.
 It treats each file in isolation.